cshirky/occupyhongkong/README.md

 ![Occupy Hong Kong: The western-most barricade, decorated with broken umbrellas] (https://github.com/cshirky/occupyhongkong/blob/master/umbrellas_barricades.jpg "Barricades decorated with broken umbrellas")

 Even broken umbrellas can serve a second, rhetorical function.
-Tied the the western-most barricade on Central, the umbrellas say "This is where business as usual stops and our particular [temporary autonomous zone](http://hermetic.com/bey/taz1.html#labelChaosSection) starts."
+Tied to the the western-most barricade on Central, the umbrellas say "This is where business as usual stops and our particular [temporary autonomous zone](http://hermetic.com/bey/taz1.html#labelChaosSection) starts."

-Since Hong Kong is, per Wikipedia, "a monsoon-influenced humid subtropical climate", umbrellas are ubiquitous; politicizing them provides some of the [hiding in plain sight](http://www.theatlantic.com/technology/archive/2012/07/a-tale-of-two-memes-the-powerful-connection-between-trayvon-martin-and-chen-guangcheng/259604/) politicization that An Xiao Mina has written about so brilliantly.
+Since Hong Kong is, per Wikipedia, "a monsoon-influenced humid subtropical climate", umbrellas are ubiquitous; politicizing them provides some of the [hiding in plain sight](http://www.theatlantic.com/technology/archive/2012/07/a-tale-of-two-memes-the-powerful-connection-between-trayvon-martin-and-chen-guangcheng/259604/) symbolism An Xiao Mina has written about so brilliantly.
 It also means that political symbols are readily for sale in a country known for subtle and pervasive symbolic control.

 ![Umbrellas at the ready, for rain or pepper spray] (https://github.com/cshirky/occupyhongkong/blob/master/umbrella_armory.jpg "Umbrellas at the ready, for rain or pepper spray")